Even Shiva Chants Hari

 नित्य सत्य मित हरिपाठ ज्यासी | कळिकाळ त्यासी न पाहे दृष्टी || १ ||

-For whom the Haripath is a daily, true, dear companion - the dark age of Kali cannot even look upon them.
+For one whose Haripath is daily, true, and dear, the dark age of Kali cannot look upon them.

 Dnyaneshwar opens this abhanga with three quiet words that change everything: nitya satya mita.
 Daily.
 True.
 Dear.
-The Haripath, he says, is not a duty you perform.
-It is a friend you live with.
+The Haripath, he says, is a friend you live with, not a duty you perform.
 And the one who lives with this friend becomes so luminous that the dark age itself cannot even look at them.
 Not cannot harm.
 Cannot look.
 The darkness flinches.
 The light does not need to fight.

 This verse is for you if the world feels like too much.
 If the noise, the speed, the relentless pull outward is wearing something down inside you that you cannot name.
 Dnyaneshwar is not asking you to retreat from the world.
 He is asking you to make a friend of the Haripath.
 To turn toward the Name each day, not perfectly, not heroically, just daily.
 And to notice, over time, that the thing that was consuming you has lost its grip.
 Not because you fought it.
 Because you stopped looking at it and started looking at Him.